treasure-data/td-android-sdk/README.md

 ### Adding application package version information to each event automatically

-Application package version infromation will be added to each event automatically if you call `TreasureData#enableAutoAppendAppInformation`.
+Application package version information will be added to each event automatically if you call `TreasureData#enableAutoAppendAppInformation`.

 ```
 	td.enableAutoAppendAppInformation();